ChrL73/Diaphnea/GenerateServers_Ubuntu16.md

 		sudo apt-get install scons

+* Install Open SSL (required to compile the MongoDB C++ driver with the --ssl option):

+		sudo apt-get install libssl-dev

 * Get the Legacy MongoDB C++ driver sources (required for the quiz server and for the map server):

 		cd